alexryans/Lynchburg/readme.md

 ## Gulp

-This is our default, in-house Gulp configuration for projects.

 ### What's occurin'?
 This system is essentially an automated build tool which takes care of the following tasks: